 But you probably have questions.
 No problem.
 We’ll start by running you through a top 10 list of the best open back headphones for gaming.
 While they’re roughly ordered in terms of our favorites, keep in mind that different headphones are going to be better fits for different consumers.

-- 10 Best Open Back Headphones for Gaming
+TD;LR - 10 Best Open Back Headphones for Gaming:

 The same thing that makes the Beyerdynamic DT 990 PRO such well regarded monitoring headphones is the same thing that makes them great for gaming: consistency.
 They sport a pleasantly neutral sound that offers balance across any different gaming genre with the best clarity appearing in the mids and the highs.